DATA BREACHMEDIATOR · ΘΕΜΙΣ

 Download CV ↧

-[Daniel B. Garrie] is a neutral and mediator for data-breach and cyber-incident disputes, drawing on two decades as a forensic expert, court-appointed neutral, and authority on cyber law.
+Daniel B. Garrie is a neutral, arbitrator, and court-appointed Special Master for data-breach and cyber-incident disputes, drawing on two decades as a forensic expert, court-appointed neutral, and authority on cyber law.
 He has sat at the table with insurers, insureds, plaintiffs, enterprises, and their vendors.

 Publicity is justly commended as a remedy for social and industrial diseases.
 Sunlight is said to be the best of disinfectants. — L. D. Brandeis, the spirit in which the record is brought to light